New update · CRETE Playtest update for 1 October 2025

+- Potential fix of some particles in some low-end graphics cards producing stretched ribbons.
+This is yet to be tested.
+If you find this visual issue, it helps me to know the context, what object was in front of you, what action, etc. To identify the particle system provoking the error.

-- Fixed a bug where an old model was placed in T.Gardens.
+- Fixed a bug where you could spam some abilities under specific circumstances.

 New update